dan-murillo/credit-risk-classification/README.md

 # Predicting credit risk classification with Machine Learning (*Challenge 20*)

-This repository contains a mini-project in a model based on loan risk was trained and evaluated in order to determine whether a customer
+This repository contains a mini-project in which a logistic regression model was trained and tested to classify loan risk.

-machine learning model

 ## Author

 Daniel Ramón Murillo Antuna: [@dan-murillo](https://github.com/dan-murillo)

-## Repository and project description

-### Study's purpose:

-### Summary of the study's conclusions:
+## Overview of the Analysis

-1.
-2.
-3.
-4.

-### Study conclusions explained with the results of the analysis:

-### How the analysis was conducted:

-Standard training and testing (75% vs 25% of the data respectively)
+In this repository you will find how a supervised learning Machine Learning model was applied on loan risk.
+The purpose of the analysis was to train and test a logistic regression model that could correctly classify good or 'healthy' loans and bad or 'high-risk' loans.
+The independent variables (or features) that the model was fed were the size of the loan, the interest rate, the income of the borrower, the debt-to-income ratio, the number of accounts of the borrower, the derogatory marks of the borrower, and their total debt.
+The labels that the model was trained to predict were 'healthy loan' (or 0) and 'high-risk loan' (or 1).
+There were 77536 observations altogether.
+3.2% of them were 1's and the rest were 0's.

+The analysis went through three different stages.
+In the first stage, the data were loaded with ```Pandas``` and ```Numpy``` from a CSV file, the labels and the features were created, the balance of both types of variables was checked, and the data were split into training and testing with the ```train_test_split``` module of ```Scikit-learn```.
+During the second stage, both the training and the testing data were scaled with the ```StandardScaler``` module of ```Scikit-learn``` in order to standardise the features.
+Then, the training data were fit into the classifier ```LogisticRegression```from ```Scikit-learn```; once trained, the model was used to make predictions using the testing data, and the performance of the model was evaluated.
+The training data represented 75% of the observations while the testing data were the other 25%.
+In the final stage, the data of the 'high-risk loans' were oversampled with the ```RandomOverSampler``` module of ```Imbalanced-learn``` in order to balance the observations of both types of loans, and the resampled data went through the same steps as in the second stage.

+## Results

+Machine Learning Model 1 (Logistic Regression):
+- Since the data of the target variable were highly imbalanced, the F1 scores were interpreted instead of the accuracy score.
+The model is as accurate as it can be for classifying 'healthy loans' and very accurate for 'high-risk loans' —based on the F1 scores, which are 100% and 91% respectively.
+- The classifications made by the model are very likely correct because the precision scores are very high —100% for 0's and 84% for 1's.
+- The model correctly finds nearly all the true 'high-risk loans' there are, as the recall scores were extremely high too —99% for 0's and 98% for 1's.

+Machine Learning Model 2 (Oversampled 'high-risk loans' Logistic Regression):
+- The model works very well to classify both 'healthy loans' and 'high-risk loans', as it is 99% accurate.
+- The classifications made by the model are very likely correct because the precision scores are very high —100% for 0's and 83% for 1's.
+- This model also correctly finds nearly all the true 'high-risk loans' there are, as the recall score was extremely high: 99%.

+## Summary

+The Machine Learning Model 2 is better than the first one due to the oversampling of the 'high-risk loans'.
+That improved the performance of the logistic regression model and made it the safest to make decisions on that type of loans.

+The goal of both Machine Learning Models was to classify the right loans into the right categories.
+However, correctly classifying 'high-risk loans' should be given priority over correctly classifying 'healthy loans' because mis-classifying a 'high-risk loan' as a 'healthy loan' would incur in much higher costs than mis-classifying a 'healthy loan' as a 'high-risk loan'.
+Based on this logic, not only is the second model more accurate than the first one, but also it better predicts 'high-risk loans' than the first model.
+This was mainly determined by the 'high-risk loans' recall scores of the models —the second model had a score of 99%, while the first one had a score of 98%.

+A more detailed explanation can be found in the *credit_risk_classification* Jupyter Notebook located in the 'Credit_Risk' folder of this repository.

-### Improvements for future analyses:
+## Improvements for future analyses

-Could stratify the model by 'healthy loans' and 'high-risk loans' to deal with the imbalance without the need to oversample the latter type of loans.
-After implementing this model, it will require frequent model maintenance to verify if the model is still behaving as expected.
+Future analyses could stratify the first model by 'healthy loans' and 'high-risk loans' to deal with the imbalance without the need to oversample the latter type of loans.
+Also, it is important to mention that either model would require frequent maintenance after its implementation in order to verify if it is still behaving as expected.

-Contents of the repository:
+## Contents of the repository

 ### The *Credit_Risk* folder:

-It contains a Jupyter Notebook with the Python code of my analysis.
+It contains a Jupyter Notebook with the Python code of my analysis and a CSV file with the data that was used.

 ## Data Reference